chimeziesolomon/countdown/README.md

-# countdown it is just a timer to keep me in check within a spacific target
+# countdown, it is just a timer to keep me in check within a spacific target